splunk/observability-workshop/content/en/more/tko/session-5/docs/check-new-navigator.md

 In our workshop environment, however, you each have a single node within your cluster, represented by a large, single, blue square.

 Let's find your own Cluster using the filter feature.
 First, let's switch the time filter in the upper-left corner from the default of 3 hours to the past 15 minutes.
 Then, click the *Add Filters* button and begin typing `k8s.cluster.name` in the filter toolbar (the type-ahead feature will help you!)
 For the cluster name, you can enter a partial name into the search box, such as 'ws-5-7*', to quickly find your cluster.

 As soon as you find your cluster and it's highlighted, the charts below it show information on all the nodes in your cluster.

-{{% alert title="Workshop Question" color="success" %}}
+{{% notice title="Workshop Question" style="tip" icon="question" %}}
 How much memory and how many CPU cores does our one node have?
-{{% /alert %}}
+{{% /notice %}}

 You can switch to the Cluster View by selecting the *K8s cluster* tab just beneath the map view.
 Here you will see charts with details of your cluster(s).